-While a year’s worth of premium features is probably not required, one or two months could really go a long way towards helping you save money.
+While a year’s worth of premium features is probably not required, one or two months of Truebill could really go a long way towards helping you save money.

 Most importantly, this app can be a great way for busy families to track and manage finances.

-At the very least, we recommend everyone download and try the free services on this app.
+At the very least, we recommend everyone download and try the Truebill free services.
 You may not like looking at your finances, but if you do, you could really save money and become more organized.

 For anyone on a budget, this app is a must.
 You’ll be surprised at just how you are spending money.
 You may even find subscription services that are costing you money today.

-Either way, this is a great app to use to get started managing your finances.
+Either way, Treubill is a great app to use to get started managing your finances.

 Truebill is a personal finance app that monitors and cancels subscriptions, negotiates bills on your behalf, tracks and categorizes your spending, and automates saving to help reach your goals.